Brandolini's law: Similar concepts

+Variations on the adage, "A lie can travel halfway around the world before the truth can get its boots on" appeared in publication as early as 1820, when an article in the Portland Gazette stated that, "Falsehood will fly from Maine to Georgia, while truth is pulling her boots on."

-In 1845, economist Frédéric Bastiat expressed an early notion of the adage:
+In 1845, economist Frédéric Bastiat explained:

 We must confess that our adversaries have a marked advantage over us in the discussion.
 In very few words they can announce a half-truth; and in order to demonstrate that it is incomplete, we are obliged to have recourse to long and dry dissertations.